TomHarrop/ird-5acc-paper/ms/results.md

 ### *AP2/EREBP*-like transcription factors are core regulators of panicle branching

 We used PCA on transformed raw counts to investigate general patterns of variation in the transcriptomes that may be associated with differences in panicle architecture.
-The first four PCs split different combinations of rice species (Fig. 2).
+The first three PCs split different combinations of rice species (Fig. 2).
-PC1–PC4 may relate to species-specific differences unrelated to panicle architecture, or mapping biases introduced by mapping all libraries against the *O. sativa japonica* reference.
+PC1–PC3 may relate to species-specific differences unrelated to panicle architecture, or mapping biases introduced by mapping all libraries against the *O. sativa japonica* reference.
-In contrast, PC5 separates developmental stages across all five accessions, although separation is weaker in *O. sativa indica* (Fig. 2).
+In contrast, PC4 separates developmental stages across all five accessions, although separation is weaker in *O. sativa indica* (Fig. 2).
-*APETALA2* and ethylene-responsive element binding protein (*AP2/EREBP*)-like genes and MADS-box genes are enriched at the extremes of PC5 (*p*~adj~ = 0.004 for both, GSEA permutation *t*-test; Supporting information Table S5).
+*APETALA2* and ethylene-responsive element binding protein (*AP2/EREBP*)-like genes and MADS-box genes are enriched at the extremes of PC4 (*p*~adj~ = 0.018 and 0.020 respectively, GSEA permutation *t*-test; Supporting information Table S5).
-Generally, *AP2/EREBP*-like genes that contribute to PC5 are more highly expressed at the IM stage, and MADS-box genes are more highly expressed at the DM stage (Fig. 3).
+Generally, *AP2/EREBP*-like genes that contribute to PC4 are more highly expressed at the IM stage, and MADS-box genes are more highly expressed at the DM stage (Fig. 3).
 Most of the *AP2/EREBP*-like genes that are highly expressed at the IM stage belong to the ERF and DREB clades.
-*NAM*, *ATAF1* and *CUC2*-domain (NAC) transcription factor genes are also more highly expressed at the IM stage, and *SQUAMOSA PROMOTER BINDING PROTEIN*-like (SBP) genes including *WEALTHY FARMER'S PANICLE* (*WFP*) and *RICE SQUAMOSA PROMOTER-BINDING-LIKE 7* (*SPL7*) are more highly expressed at the DM stage [@miuraOsSPL14PromotesPanicle2010; @wangCoordinatedRegulationVegetative2015].
+*NAM*, *ATAF1* and *CUC2*-domain (NAC) transcription factor genes are also more highly expressed at the IM stage, and *SQUAMOSA PROMOTER BINDING PROTEIN*-like (SBP) genes including *WEALTHY FARMER'S PANICLE* (*WFP*) and *RICE SQUAMOSA PROMOTER-BINDING-LIKE 7* (*SPL7*) are more highly expressed at the DM stage [@miuraOsSPL14PromotesPanicle2010; @wangCoordinatedRegulationVegetative2015; Supporting information Fig. S6].
-There is a group of homeobox (HB) genes that is highly expressed in the DM samples, and a larger group that is highly expressed at the IM stage, and ten out of twenty of these genes belong to the HD-ZIP clade [Supporting information Fig. S6; @jainGenomewideIdentificationClassification2008].
+There is a group of homeobox (HB) genes that is highly expressed in the DM samples, and a larger group that is highly expressed at the IM stage, and nine out of 14 of these genes belong to the HD-ZIP clade [Supporting information Fig. S6; @jainGenomewideIdentificationClassification2008].
 Co-regulation of members of transcription factor (TF) families, sometimes at the clade level, highlights the redundant or overlapping functions of TF families in meristem establishment and fate transition.

 !include ./ms/figs/2.md